dazinator/stint/README.md

 > a fixed period of time during which a person holds a job or position

 Stint allows your existing dotnet application to run jobs.
+It can be scaled to multiple nodes, ensuring that scheduled jobs are not run concurrently on multiple nodes.

 ## Features